TheRealMcCall/Driving-Hours-Tracker/README.md

 - A light grey was used as the main background colour to create a neutral canvas that allows content to be more prominent while mainintaining a modern feel.

-- A dark grey background was used for the card headers to add depth and contract to the design.
+- A dark grey background was used for the card headers to add depth and contrast to the design.
 This also gives the card headers a distintive look, helping users intuitively focus on key sections of the display.

 - A white background was reserved for displaying critical information to maximize readability and clarity.
 This color dynamically changes to green or red to provide immediate visual feedback to the user.
 Green reassures the user that their activities are within safe limits, while red alerts them when they are not.